openrocket/openrocket/docs/source/dev_guide/landing_dispersion_analysis.rst

 extensions that can write files, print output, run arbitrary code, show UI, or have other external side effects are rejected before the nominal trajectory starts.

-Each ``FlightDataBranch`` that reaches the ground **under a deployed recovery device** becomes a landing body, so separated stages can be inspected independently.
+Each ``FlightDataBranch`` that reaches the ground becomes a landing body when it either descends under a deployed recovery device or represents an independently simulated stage-separation branch.
+This keeps separated boosters selectable even when they tumble or impact without deploying recovery.
 Bodies are correlated between trajectories by their stable source-component ID, not by the order in which branches happen to be created in a particular run.
-Bodies that impact ballistically are excluded, and a nominal flight that never deploys a recovery device is refused with a ``BallisticTrajectoryException``.
-The analysis is limited to recovery-area planning rather than impact accuracy.
+A ballistic primary body remains excluded; a nominal flight with neither a recovered body nor an independently landing separated body is refused with a ``BallisticTrajectoryException``.
 Position X is reported as east and Y as north in metres.
 A branch abort excludes only that body from the run's dispersion statistics; successful sibling bodies remain usable.
 Trajectory-wide exceptions and missing ground hits are retained